Chenyu-Shi/templatexgboost/API.md

 **add_client_key(data_filename, key, key_size, signature, signature_length)**

+> Store the key used to encrypt a specific data file and check that the key was sent by the client.
+Only applicable to single user case.

+**add_client_key_with_certificate( user_id, user_public_key, user_public_key_len ,public_key_signature, public_key_signature_len, key, key_size, signature, sig_lennth)**

-> Store the key used to encrypt a specific data file and check that the key was sent by the client
+> Store the key used to encrypt a user's data file and check that the key was sent by the client by verifying the certificate.
+Applies to multiple users

 ## DMatrix
 [**DMatrix(data)**](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.DMatrix)